Through the Blue

 WHERE TO STAY WITH KIDS

-The whole point of Greek islands in summer is the beach.
-And considering the glacial pace of how we move with children, beachfront accommodation is our choice of retreat.
-Ideally no more than a 5-minute walk to the sea.
-Happily in Skopelos, the seaside villages of Stafylos and Agnotas have waters that are both lovely for swimming, and not more than an 8-minute drive from the Chora where you are likely to be spending many evenings, and possibly mornings.
+The whole point of a Greek island summer is the beach.
+And when you’re travelling with young children, there’s enormous value in staying close enough to wander back for forgotten toys, lunchtime naps or an afternoon escape from the heat.
+For us, that means choosing accommodation no more than a five-minute walk from the sea.
+Look into accommodation at the seaside villages of Stafylos and Agnotas with waters that are both lovely for swimming, and not more than an 8-minute drive from the Chora where you are likely to be spending many evenings.
 While the beach at Stafylos is nicer, Agnotas is more complete with a café for morning espresso hits and mini mart popsicle stops.

 Dominated by boutique hotels and apartment rentals, Adrina is one of two five-star resorts on the island if you enjoy a bit of luxe.
 Sitting aloof on the edge of Panormos, this is another covetable swathe of sand to seek accommodation in.
 Complete with an array of village amenities, Panormos a 20-minute drive out from the Chora.